-The life sciences sector employs 91,000 people and is further enhanced by the NHS Trust and cutting-edge research from two of the UK’s leading universities covering cancer research, child health and clinical neurosciences.
+The life sciences sector employs 91,000 people and is further enhanced by the NHS Trust.
+As well as cutting-edge research from two of the UK’s leading universities covering cancer research, child health and clinical neurosciences.

-With close to 114,000 people working in areas such as aerospace, electronics, R&D, and logistics, companies such as Rolls Royce, Reckitt Benckiser, Greene Tweed, Midlands Aerospace, Bombardier and Romax Technology have bases in Nottingham thanks to the city’s world-class talent pool.
+With close to 114,000 people working in areas such as aerospace, electronics, R&D and logistics, companies such as Rolls Royce, Reckitt Benckiser, Greene Tweed, Midlands Aerospace, Bombardier and Romax Technology have bases in Nottingham thanks to the city’s world-class talent pool.

 3. Nottingham is Home to a Thriving Startup Scene